crvidya/nodeclipse-1/org.nodeclipse.help/contents/markdown.md

 ## Markdown

+`npm` Node.js Package Manager assumes that every project has file README.md.
+It is good practice to have this file, with minimal description of your project.

+`.md` or `.markdown` are file with text in markdown format.
 Markdown is markup language, a superset of HTML, with focus on content authoring (not design).

 Home page is <http://daringfireball.net/projects/markdown/>